hyperledger/fabric-private-chaincode/samples/chaincode/cc-tools-demo/README.md

 make
 ```

+**Note**: For those who have arm-based computers, you should use the method recommended in the [main readme](https://github.com/hyperledger/fabric-private-chaincode?tab=readme-ov-file#fpc-playground-for-non-sgx-environments) for building both the cc-tools-demo chaincode as well as ercc.

-Note: this command runs inside the FPC dev environment and not your local host.
+**Note**: this command runs inside the FPC dev environment and not your local host.

 **Note**: If you faced this error: